YicongHong/Thinking-VLN/README.md

 Under the current R2R-VLN setting.
 If the agent is very certain of its current position, why does it need to read/care about the previous sub-instructions? :confused::confused:

-After the [Fine-Grained-R2R](https://arxiv.org/abs/2004.02707) paper, we were interested in upgrading a sub-instruction aware module that allows the attention to jump back and forth among sub-instructions.
+After the [Fine-Grained-R2R](https://arxiv.org/abs/2004.02707) paper, we were interested in upgrading the sub-instruction aware module to allow the attention to jump back and forth among sub-instructions.
 One idea was to build a **sub-instruction attention graph** where each node represents a sub-instruction and the language attention can travel through edges at each time step.
 Comparing to the baseline method which requires the agent to finish each sub-instruction sequentially, the motivation behind the **sub-instruction attention graph** was to allow the network to attend the correct sub-instruction when the agent corrects itself to the right path from mistaken steps.

 I can understand the skipping (jumping forward), but back-tracking sub-instructions?
 Isn't that unnecessary? :thinking: